sirupsen/Mongoground/README.md

 # Mongoground #
 A simple Sinatra application using Mongo to store users, as well as retrieve them to show information about them.
+Has a bit of jQuery to spice it up!

 Oh yeah, Mongoground is "short for" Mongo Playground, both are lame names, but they suit the project.